The Injuries Caused to Pregnant Women from Car Crashes and the Seat Belt Design

 - a change in the baby’s movement.

 It is important to remember however, outward symptoms are not always evident.
 For instance, the wife of the creator of the Tummy Shield was in a low speed sudden stop incident — not even a crash — which left a bruise on her belly from the seat belt and no other symptoms of injury.
 However, months later their child was born with a head injury.
 The sudden stop was the only traumatic event they could link the injury to.
-(You can read more details here.)
+The baby, now an adult, was left with a life-long disability.

 Even if a fetus survives, complications arising from early emergency delivery of a premature fetus (such as low birth weight and neonatal respiratory distress syndrome) can lead to long-term negative consequences for the child.